hacking-law/presskit/README.md

 # presskit
-Contains material inteded for public distribution and dissemination
+Contains material intended for public distribution and dissemination